shipyardapp/Shipyard-Documentation/docs/reference/triggers/schedule-triggers.md

 1. A schedule's maximum frequency is every 5 minutes.
 If you need to run something more frequently, please reach out to [support](mailto:support@shipyardapp.com).
 2. If a schedule is duplicated, the Fleet will be run multiple times concurrently at the scheduled time.
 3. There is currently no way to create a schedule that is tied to an irregular mix of dates and times.
-Some examples of schedules we don't natively support, but are still possible to create within Shipyard:
+Some examples of schedules we don't natively support, but are still possible to create within Platform:
    1. A schedule that only runs on specific dates, like holidays.
    2. A schedule that runs every hour except on specific days.
    3. A schedule that can be described as "every other" or "every nth".